AmitKumarDas/Decisions/blogs/installer_the_way_I_think.md

 ### High Level Design Decisions
 I will try to write down my thoughts with respect to high level design.
 This enables me to remain un-biased with first thoughts that hit my brain.
 I try to write down several thoughts that come in later and either disconfirm or confirm with my earlier thoughts.

+_NOTE: There will be a lot of initial thoughts, which I have written down but may not (will not) actually implement based on the thoughts that come in later due to better evidence, interactions, findings, real needs versus speculations and so on._

 #### First Time Conclusions
 - Install should solve the problem of end users trying to deploy massive amounts of yamls